What do you think of when you hear the term social impact?

 In other words, you don’t have to be a social entrepreneur or a nonprofit to create social impact.
-In fact at The Lewis Institute, we reflect this idea in our mission to educate leaders who “create great economic and social value—simultaneously.”
+In fact at the Institute for Social Innovation, we reflect this idea in our mission to educate leaders who “create great economic and social value—simultaneously.”

 Before we can define social impact, we should define social innovation.
 The key to understanding social innovation is to focus more on “social” than “innovation.”
 It’s a mindset shift and a process.
 Reconfiguring partnerships and relationships in new and different ways creates new and different outcomes.
 Using a social design approach helps cultivate usual and unusual partnerships that can activate positive change.

 Social impact is then putting this social innovation mindset into action toward any activity that advances one or more of the UN Global Goals.
 There are lots of designs for getting there, and there need to be.
 These are complex, interdependent challenges.
 They require numerous entities and stakeholders to contribute through different degrees of investment and involvement.
 It means blurring boundaries between sectors and forming breakthrough interactions—profound collaborations for transformative change.